Composer / Conductor Jacob Avshalomov

 and I were colleagues before that, in Washington, D.C.
 At the end of

-worked on the China desk, having both come from the Far East.
-So I’m
+on the China desk, having both come from the Far East.
+So I’m serious

-serious and sincere when I say some of my best friends are electronic composers,
+and sincere when I say some of my best friends are electronic composers, but

 which we inherited.
 I love the human voice, and the presence of the